This article was originally published in 2011 but contains seasonally relevant information.

 Grafting – moving very young worker larva into artificial cell cups.
 There are some graftless ways of producing queens but you will probably want to learn to graft sooner or later, and the thing is – it’s way easier than you probably think.
 It just takes practice.
 Grafting is pretty much the only way the pros use to produce large numbers of queens.

 Cell Starter – An extremely populous – usually queenless – hive that will begin the process of turning worker larva into queen larva.
+It can’t be overstated that both the cell starter and finisher need to be densely populated with young well-fed bees – overpopulated and overfed even to the point of being swarmy.

-Cell Finisher – After about 24 hours in the cell starter the cells are move into a finisher – Another populous (usually queenright) hive which will finish feeding/building the queen cells.
+Cell Finisher – After about 24 hours in the cell starter, the cells are move into a finisher – Another populous (usually queenright) hive which will finish feeding/building the queen cells.

 Starter/Finisher – One hive that combines the functions of the starter and finisher.
 The Joseph Clemens System uses a starter/finisher as does the Cloake system.